 What are the goals of those promoting CRT in the US?
 While loosely held, the primary goals seem to be:

-- To win legal battles that will force “opportunity” based on a person’s status as “oppressed” (largely based on race or LGBTQ+ preference).
-Status as “oppressed” must supersede character, merit, work ethic, and other qualifications since those traits are based on “whiteness” or “privilege.”
+- To win legal battles that will force “opportunity” based on a person’s status as “oppressed.”
+This status must supersede character, merit, work ethic, and other qualifications, since those traits are often considered to result from “whiteness” or “privilege.”
 These rulings will result in cultural changes and laws that apply across the board to business, education, government, and almost every organization.

-- To tax the “privileged” and “oppressors” and to redistribute their wealth to the “oppressed” as “reparations.”
+- To tax the “privileged” and “oppressors” and to redistribute their wealth to the “oppressed.”

 - To create a narrative that demonizes Western culture’s “whiteness” by telling stories of oppression designed to promote empathy for the principles behind CRT and hatred for those who question it.

-Many groups act on the principles of CRT, such as BLM and Antifa, believing that violent actions such as looting and burning homes and businesses, rioting with intent to disrupt daily life, and destroying national monuments is ethical because it furthers the destruction of “white” and Western infrastructure and more quickly brings the change CRT deems necessary to bring justice to the “oppressed.”
+Many groups act on the principles of CRT, such as BLM and Antifa, believing that violent actions, such as looting and burning homes and businesses, rioting with intent to disrupt daily life, and destroying national monuments, are ethical because they further the destruction of “white” and Western infrastructure and more quickly bring the change CRT deems necessary to bring justice to the “oppressed.”

 A statement of the ultimate end result — i.e., what social and economic structures will be in place should these goals succeed — seems to be missing or vague.
-From their statements, it can be inferred that they believe the destruction of Western culture will result in a utopia of egalitarianism born of a combination of Marxist/communist systems, where the necessary ruling powers are restricted from anyone “white.”
+From their statements, it can be inferred that they believe the destruction of Western culture will result in a utopia of egalitarianism born of a combination of Marxist/communist systems, where the necessary and powerful ruling class is restricted from anyone “white.”